Developing a Coaching Philosophy

-In basketball, for example, many coaches instruct players to fake an injury in order to stop the clock.
+In basketball, for example, many coaches instruct players to fake an injury to stop the clock.
 This is unethical.
 Consider what you do in all aspects of coaching.
 Coaching from an ethical standpoint is extremely important.
 Remember, you are a role model for your players.

 Stick to your philosophy

-Most coaches, especially on the high school level, have to develop the talent on hand.
+Most coaches, especially at the high school level, have to develop the talent on hand.
 There may be some years in which the athletes may not possess the ability or skill to fit into your philosophy.
 You cannot change the players, but you can alter your approach.

 Is there a better way of doing what you are doing?

 Apply this question to all aspects of your coaching philosophy as it affects the offence, defence, motivation, etc. Keep an open mind.
 Learning should be a life-long pursuit, and this should apply to your coaching philosophy.

 Explain why you do the things you do

 To instruct and motivate your athletes, you have to justify what you do.
 Can you?
 You need to be able to do so.
 The days of just saying, "Well, this is the way we are going to do it," are long gone.
 There is no way that you can justify anything associated with your program or team to athletes and parents without an explanation.

 Your coaching philosophy should be compatible with your personality

 Are you a risk-taker?
 Are you patient or impatient?
 Are you deliberate or aggressive?
 You will be more successful if your philosophy and personality are in sync.